Skip navigation menu

 Safe Streets

 As a victim of a violent car crash, having safe streets for all New Yorkers is a priority.
-A few seconds of a poor decision can have a lifetime effect on us and our loved ones.
-We must have safe streets by implementing pedestrian safety measures, car speed limits, holding reckless drivers accountable, and strategic planning so the flow of car, bike and foot traffic is safe and efficient for everyone.
+A few seconds of a poor decision can have a lifetime effect on our loved ones and us.
+We must have safe streets by implementing pedestrian safety measures, car speed limits, holding reckless drivers accountable, and strategic planning so that the flow of car, bike, and foot traffic is safe and efficient for everyone.

 Housing Stability